al-caveman/weechatbots/holybooks/quran/README.txt

-quran verses are structured as follows X/Y.txt, where X is the sorah identifier, and Y is the verse identifier. e.g. 1/3.txt is the 3rd verse in the 1st sorah.
+english-translated quran verses are structured as follows X/Y.txt, where X is the sorah identifier, and Y is the verse identifier. e.g. 1/3.txt is the 3rd verse in the 1st sorah.

 to fetch sorah, say 5, from quran.com:
     python fetch_quran.com.py 5